fanf2/kbd/README.md

 To fix the outer cream surround (where I want to avoid visible screw heads) I will try acrylic cement, or superglue, or silicone sealant.
-I believe silicone sealant can be removed with a knife and re-done, and it can fill gaps, so it should be more forgiving.
+I believe silicone sealant can be removed with a knife and re-done, and it can fill gaps if the fit of the acrylic isn't perfect, so it should be more forgiving.

 [BBC Model B]: http://www.keyboard-layout-editor.com/##@_backcolor=#333333&name=BBC%20Model%20B&author=Tony%20Finch%20(dot/@dotat.at);&@_x:2.5&c=#ff0000&t=#ffffff&a:7&f:5;&=%F0%9D%91%93%C3%B8&=%F0%9D%91%931&=%F0%9D%91%932&=%F0%9D%91%933&=%F0%9D%91%934&=%F0%9D%91%935&=%F0%9D%91%936&=%F0%9D%91%937&=%F0%9D%91%938&=%F0%9D%91%939&_c=#222222&f:2;&=BREAK;&@_x:0.25;&=ESCAPE&_a:5&f:6;&=!%0A1&_f:9&f2:6;&=%22%0A2&_f:6;&=#%0A3&=$%0A4&=%25%0A5&=/&%0A6&_f:9&f2:6;&=%E2%80%B2%0A7&_f:5&f2:6;&=(%0A8&=)%0A9&_a:7&f:9;&=%C3%98&_a:5&f:7;&=/=%0A%E2%80%93&_f:6;&=%E2%81%93%0A%E2%8C%83&_f:5;&=%7C%0A%5C&_c=#554422&a:7&f:9;&=%E2%86%90&=%E2%86%92;&@_x:0.25&c=#222222&f:3&w:1.5;&=TAB&_f:9;&=Q&=W&=E&=R&=T&=Y&=U&=I&=O&=P&=/@&_a:5&f:5;&=%7B%0A%5B&_f:7;&=%C2%A3%0A%E2%80%94&_c=#554422&a:7&f:9;&=%E2%86%91&=%E2%86%93;&@_c=#222222&a:5&f:3;&=CAPS%0ALOCK&_a:7;&=CTRL&_f:9;&=A&=S&=D&=F&=G&=H&=J&=K&=L&_a:5&f:8;&=+%0A/;&_fa@:6;;&=%E2%9C%BB%0A/:&_f:5;&=%7D%0A%5D&_a:7&f:3&w:2;&=RETURN;&@_a:5;&=SHIFT%0ALOCK&_a:7&w:1.5;&=SHIFT&_f:9;&=Z&=X&=C&=V&=B&=N&=M&_a:5&f:8&f2:9;&=%3C%0A,&=%3E%0A.&_f:6;&=?%0A//&_a:7&f:3&w:1.5;&=SHIFT&_f:2;&=DELETE&_c=#554422&f:3;&=COPY;&@_x:3.5&c=#222222&w:8;&=